nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to the composition of the fiber, indicating the presence of two different materials.

-### Expanded Definition and Usage\nCore-shell nanofibers play a crucial role in advancing material science by providing a versatile platform for creating fibers with tailored functionality for specific applications.
+### Expanded Definition and Usage:
+Core-shell nanofibers play a crucial role in advancing material science by providing a versatile platform for creating fibers with tailored functionality for specific applications.
 In the medical field, these nanofibers improve the efficacy of drug delivery systems, enabling targeted therapy and reducing side effects.
 In environmental engineering, they enhance filtration systems by combining high mechanical strength with selective permeability.
 Additionally, core-shell nanofibers are pivotal in developing smart textiles that respond dynamically to environmental stimuli, offering protective and therapeutic advantages.